 Next, ensure that the CEO’s message communicates the vision behind the company’s current business objectives.
 This will help investors and shareholders gain perspective on where the company is headed the rest of the fiscal year and beyond.

 Finally, since a large portion of earnings events are one-way communication (usually the CEO and CFO giving a presentation and sharing company performance), it’s important that you plan how your webcasting tools will meet stakeholder needs.
-Many webcasting providers provide tools with multiple engagement touch points, such as access to press releases, real-time stock quotes and social platform sharing.
+Many earnings call webcast providers offer tools with multiple engagement touch points, such as access to press releases, real-time stock quotes and social platform sharing.

 Step Two: Pre-call Outreach